vedantdeshpande08/Java/README.md

 ===================================
 ```

-The test runner uses an isolated test-data directory so that testing does not modify the application's normal library data.
+The test runner is designed to use an isolated test-data directory so that testing does not modify the application's normal library data.

 ---

-## 15. Configuration
+## 24. Configuration

-The main configurable values are located in:
+The default borrowing rules are defined in:

 ```text
 TransactionService.java
 ```

-Default values:
+Current values:

 ```java
 private static final int LOAN_PERIOD_DAYS = 14;